In tough markets, forget future growth – focus on performing marketing activities that drive sales and pay dividends quickly.

 Align the three action plans with corporate objectives

-Marketing strategies and initiatives aren’t worth the MacBook they’re conceived on if they don’t align with the organisation’s corporate and business objectives.
+Marketing strategies and initiatives aren’t worth the MacBook they’re written on if they don’t align with the organisation’s corporate and business objectives.

 Plan like you’re the CEO, not the marketing manager